Winning Post

 Winning Post is a thoroughbred horse racing simulation video game series developed and published by Koei (now Koei Tecmo).
 The series is distinct from Koei's other horse-racing franchise, G1 Jockey, and Tecmo's Gallop Racer series.
-To date, the only version of the game to be released outside of Japan was the Sega Saturn port of Winning Post EX, released in North America as Winning Post.
+To date, the only version of the game to be released outside of Japan was the Saturn port of Winning Post EX, released in North America as Winning Post.
 All of the other games have only been released in Japan.